How to Get Cash Dividends Paid With or Without Stocks

 The new price is $5.12 higher than two years ago and when $0.45 in dividends are added the stock delivered a total return of $5.57, translating to a yield of 33% from the original January 2015 price of $16.98.

 Now take a look at this comparison.
 In the same two year period of BAC’s life, an investor could have sold call and put options as the stock gyrated up and down.
-The total revenues from options sales of both calls would have totaled $4.75.
+The total revenues from sales of call and put options would have totaled $4.75.
 Adding the cash dividends of $0.45 and the price appreciation of $5.12 (from the Dec 2015 stock price) gives us a total gain of $10.32.

 That is a return of 61% on the original January 2015 price of $16.98.
 Certainly much better than the 33% return without options.